apache/tvm-rfcs/rfcs/0093_Issue_Triage.md

 ![Dropdown](assets/0089/Dropdown.png)

 3. **Component Specific Issue Templates** - This approach requires that each high level component such as “frontend” or “codegen” (identified in the labels below with `<component>:` prefixes) have its own issue template.
-Each of these high level component templates will include a list of its sub-components in the issue body that the user can prune to only post sub-components that are relevant to their post.Pros: Remove the need for another page with all the label tags and their descriptions.
-Can also provide some organization structure from the start of the triage process.Cons: Limits opportunities to open issues that include multiple high-level components.
+Each of these high level component templates will include a list of its sub-components in the issue body that the user can prune to only post sub-components that are relevant to their post.
+Pros: Remove the need for another page with all the label tags and their descriptions.
+Can also provide some organization structure from the start of the triage process.
+Cons: Limits opportunities to open issues that include multiple high-level components.
 Results in a long list of issue templates and can look bloated to some users.

 # **Future possibilities**